September 22, 2018

-This spring, we offered a Health & Nutrition series to very low-income teenage moms living in East Palo Alto.
+This spring, we collaborate with the University of California Cooperative Extension, (UCCE) and Expanded Food & Nutrition Program, (EFNEP) to offer a Health & Nutrition series to very low-income teenage moms living in East Palo Alto.
 We served 20 teen moms between the ages of 15 to 22 years old.
 The moms returned week after week to learn about the importance of choosing whole foods and avoiding high sugar substances such as candy and soda to refrain from exacerbating physical health issues (such as obesity, diabetes) and mental health issues (such as anxiety, depression).
-Carolina, our Health & Nutrition facilitator, was able to inspire these moms to make healthier choices for themselves – and for their babies and toddlers.
+Carolina, our Health & Nutrition facilitator (from UCCE and EFNEP), was able to inspire these moms to make healthier choices for themselves – and for their babies and toddlers.
 She taught them how to use food stamps to choose healthy foods and she offered cooking demonstrations each week.

 We also offered our spring Positive Discipline – Parent Ed series to the very low-income Spanish-speaking moms in Half Moon Bay.
 We are pleased to report that we had a very consistent group of 15 parents – including some dads.
 14 parents filled out forms the last class.
 We were inspired by the strong class retention!
 71% of participants indicated they have a high school education or less.
 100% of the participants indicated a decrease in hitting their children when behaving inappropriately.
 93% of the participants indicated that they have a better understanding of what motivates inappropriate behavior, they are better able to take control of themselves and calm down when they feel stress or before resolving a conflict, they take time to listen more often, they spank their child(ren) less often, and are more often able to enjoy and relate to their child(ren) in a positive way.
 86% of the participants apologize to their child(ren) more often, have established appropriate limits for their child(ren) as well as appropriate house chores more often, and have decreased the amount of yelling at their child(ren).
 We’re inspired by these results.